 Types of RV Leveling Blocks

-There are two main types of leveling blocks currently on offer.
-Both of which are somewhat different, but do the same job at the end of the day.
+There are two main types of RV leveling blocks currently on offer, both of which are somewhat different, but do the same job at the end of the day.

-These are comprised of plastic square tiles that look similar to a Lego block.
+Interlocking blocks are comprised of plastic square tiles that resemble a Lego block.
 They should be stacked to the level which you need the RV to sit at.

 These blocks aren’t stacked but are already designed in a way that gives them mini shelves at different fixed-height levels.
-As you may realize, this method can be messy and time-consuming, as they might slip when you drive onto them, so you really need to use something with more friction to help you get the wheels onto the ramp.
-Something like a rubber mat would do the job.
-You should then block the wheel from moving after this.
+As you may realize, this method can be messy and time-consuming, as they commonly slip when you drive onto them.
+To combat this, you really need to use something with more friction (rubber) to help you get the wheels onto the ramp.

 Less Popular Levelers

-There are a few less popular and more experimental types of levelers such as inflatable or electric models which sound quite promising.
-However, inflatable levelers might make your RV wobble and electric levelers require significant mechanical strength and are extremely costly to have installed onto your RV.
+There are other less common and more experimental types of RV levelers such as inflatable or electric models which sound quite promising.
+However, inflatable levelers might make your RV wobble and electric levelers require significant mechanical strength and are costly to have installed onto your RV.

 You might have a few questions that still need answered.
-This section will help answer all of the most commonly asked questions relating to leveling blocks.
+This section will help answer all of the most commonly asked questions relating to leveling blocks for RV life.

-No, not all leveling blocks are the same.
-Leveling blocks are all used for the same purpose, which is leveling out any uneven surface so your RV can be parked on a flat surface.
-However, what makes them different is the method they provide your RV to sit on more even ground and keep it stable.
+No, not all RV leveling blocks are the same.
+They're all used for the same purpose, which is leveling out any uneven surface so your RV can be parked on a flat surface.
+However, what makes them different is how they do the job.

 There are different ways you can install these underneath your RV, it all depends on what type you go for.
-The most common types allow you to simply drive onto them after adjusting them to the correct height.
+The most common types of RV leveling blocks allow you to simply drive onto them after adjusting them to the correct height.

-You can easily store them in your cupboard in the RV or even underneath the kitchen sink.
-Like we mentioned, some even stack together like large Lego blocks.
+You can easily store leveling blocks in the cupboard in your RV or even underneath the kitchen sink.
+As already mentioned, some even stack together like large Lego blocks.
 They’re relatively compact pieces of equipment.